MoeraOrg/moeraorg.github.io/development/protocols/authentication.md

 ### Carte

-_Carte_ (from *carte-de-visite*) is a cryptographic token that allows client to authenticate on any node besides the home node.
+_Carte_ (from *carte-de-visite*) is a cryptographic token that allows the client to authenticate on any node besides the home node.

 Nodes in Moera use public key cryptography to authenticate one another.
 Since the client does not have access to the private signing key (giving such